 They are also common in electronic devices with motorized parts that have different settings.
 You can also get information from tutorial sites and repackage it into small “did you know” bits.
 It’s always exciting when a user discovers the hidden functionality of a product.

-Things like bottle top and can openers tend to hide in plain sight.
+Things like bottle tops and can openers tend to hide in plain sight.
 Bring out the “Oh!
 That’s what that is for?!” reaction.
 Well-executed after-sales support will get you many return customers.
 Make use of your theme to provide a more personalized experience for them.

 Be Mindful Of Local And Platform Rules

-Many guerilla marketing methods revolve around the driving mystery, curiosity, quick attention, etc. They thrive on surprising people and upsetting normal situations.
+Many guerilla marketing methods revolve around driving mystery, curiosity, quick attention, etc. They thrive on surprising people and upsetting normal situations.
 You may come up with several smart ideas on how to do this, but some may not be legal.

 A lot of metropolitan areas require permits for you to set up selling stands.
 Some don’t allow it beyond/before certain hours.
 In many places, activities as simple as handing out flyers are prohibited due to littering and other reasons.